-- The Live Music Act exemption under paragraph 177A of the Licensing Act be disapplied and a condition attached to state: 'All licence conditions shall apply to live and recorded music being played at the premises at all times'. - 'No live or recorded music are permitted at the premises at any time unless a noise limiter has been set at an appropriate level by a qualified acoustic engineer and this has been approved in writing by the Council's Environmental Protection and Nuisance team'.

-[Appropriate in this case means: inaudible with window closed which is believed to be achievable as residents have a good standard of glazing; with window open residents can have a good nights' sleep without being unduly disturbed by noise from the premises]

-'Should it not be possible for a limiter to be set at an appropriate level due to inadequacies in the sound insulation then parts a and b of condition 3.1 shall be complied with prior to live and recorded music being permitted.'

-• 'Music shall be reduced to background level or switched off at 2 am'.
+The Live Music Act exemption under paragraph 177A of the Licensing Act be disapplied and a condition attached to state: 'All licence conditions shall apply to live and recorded music being played at the premises at all times'.
+'No live or recorded music are permitted at the premises at any time unless a noise limiter has been set at an appropriate level by a qualified acoustic engineer and this has been approved in writing by the Council's Environmental Protection and Nuisance team'.
+[Appropriate in this case means: inaudible with window closed which is believed to be achievable as residents have a good standard of glazing; with window open residents can have a good nights' sleep without being unduly disturbed by noise from the premises] 'Should it not be possible for a limiter to be set at an appropriate level due to inadequacies in the sound insulation then parts a and b of condition 3.1 shall be complied with prior to live and recorded music being permitted.'
+'Music shall be reduced to background level or switched off at 2 am'.

-Have you made an application for review relating to the premises before Ц If yes please state the date of that application Day Month Year if yes prease state the date of that appreciation If you have made representations before relating to the p premises please state what they were and when you made them , :
+Have you made an application for review relating to the premises before If yes please state the date of that application Day Month Year If you have made representations before relating to the pre and when you made them mises please state what they were yes Please tick ✓ I have sent copies of this form and enclose and the premises licence holder or club ho as appropriate res to the responsible authorities Iding the club premises certificate, I understand that if I do not comply with t application will be rejected ne above requirements my IT IS AN OFFENCE, LIABLE ON CONVICTION TO A FINE UP TO LEVEL 5 ON THE STANDARD SCALE, UNDER SECTION 158 OF THE LICENSING ACT 2003 TO MAKE A FALSE STATEMENT IN OR IN CONNECTION WITH THIS APPLICATION Part 3 - Signatures (please read guidance note) Signature of applicant or applicant's solicitor or other duly authorised agent (please read guidance note 5).

-yes

-• I have sent copies of this form and enclosures to the responsible authorities and the premises licence holder or club holding the club premises certificate, \boxtimes as appropriate • I understand that if I do not comply with the above requirements my \boxtimes annication will be rejected

-IT IS AN OFFENCE, LIABLE ON CONVICTION TO A FINE UP TO LEVEL 5 ON THE STANDARD SCALE, UNDER SECTION 158 OF THE LICENSING ACT 2003 TO MAKE A FALSE STATEMENT IN OR IN CONNECTION WITH THIS APPLICATION

-Part 3 - Signatures (please read guidance note 4)

-Signature of applicant or applicant's solicitor or other duly authorised agent (please read guidance note 5).
 If signing on behalf of the applicant please state in what capacity.

-Signature enteen

-Date 4/3/19

-Capacity Senior EHO, Environmental Protection and Nuisance Team - Statutory Authority for the prevention of public nuisance.
+Signature Date 4/3/19 Capacity Senior EHO, Environmental Protection and Nuisance Team - Statutory Authority for the prevention of public nuisance.

 Contact name (where not previously given) and postal address for correspondence associated with this application (please read guidance note 6)

 Post town Post Code

 Telephone number (if any) 0118 937 2325

-If you would prefer us to correspond with you using an e-mail address your e-mail address (optional) rebecca.moon@reading.gov.uk